 - Serve as a positive role model and representative of the Office of Residence Life whether on- or off-campus.

-- Know, understand and follow all policies set forth in the, RA Handbook, Student Handbook, as well as all applicable Federal and State laws.
+- Know, understand, and follow all policies set forth in the RA Handbook, BGSU Student Handbook, Desk Clerk Handbook, as well as all applicable Federal and State laws.

 - Inform the Hall Director of any current or potential problem involving a Resident Advisor and/or affecting the individual, staff, or community.

-- Do not engage in insubordinate behavior, continuous negative attitudes, creating team conflicts, and documented performance issues.
+- Do not engage in insubordinate behavior, demonstrate continuous negative attitudes, create team conflicts, or other documented performance issues.